michaela10c/connectome-fidelity/README.md

-# Representational Geometry as a Fidelity Metric for Connectome-Constrained Neural Emulations
+# Representational geometry as a fidelity metric for connectome-constrained networks: evidence from the *Drosophila* visual system

 This repository implements a proof-of-concept showing that connectome-constrained networks produce geometrically distinct population codes compared to randomly initialized networks